-- a.
-The Ethics & Oversight Committee may impose sanctions as follows: - i.
-For first time or single offenses - (i)A private written censure from the committee, signed by the Committee Chair, unless the Chair is the subject of the proposed violation, in which case, it shall be the Vice-Chair.
-A record will be kept in the Board office. - (ii) Public censure, depending on severity of the first-time offense, as determined by the committee. - ii.
-For repeated violations during separate instances - (i)Public censure - (ii) Loss of committee assignment - (iii) For violations by the Chair of the County Board, Chair removal with 4/5 vote of the County Board. - b.
+- 1. The Ethics & Oversight Committee may impose sanctions as follows: - a.
+For first time or single offenses. - i.
+A private written censure from the committee, signed by the Committee Chair, unless the Chair is the subject of the proposed violation, in which case, it shall be the Vice-Chair.
+A record will be kept in the Board office. - ii.
+Public censure, depending on severity of the first-time offense, as determined by the committee. - b.
+For repeated violations during separate instances: - i.
+Public censure - ii.
+Loss of committee assignment - iii.
+For violations by the Chair of the County Board, Chair removal with 4/5 vote of the County Board. - 2.
 The imposition of repeat violation sanctions on any Board Member requires a minimum participation of 5 members of the committee with 5/7 vote, 5/6 vote, or 4/5 vote in the affirmative, dependent on the number of voting members of the committee.